Ardee Community School

-The school is staffed with Special Needs Assistants (SNAs) who provide assistance to students with additional needs.

 History

 Ardee Community School was established in 1974 and was the first community school outside the Greater Dublin area.
-It aims to fulfil the secondary educational needs of Ardee and its surrounding areas.
-The school was founded as an amalgamation of three schools which had previously existed independently: St Anne’s Convent of Mercy, De La Salle Brothers’ School and the Vocational School.
-Many of the teachers who worked in one of the three schools continued their work in Ardee Community School.
+The school was founded as an amalgamation of three schools which had previously existed independently: St Anne's Convent of Mercy, De La Salle Brothers' School and the Vocational School.
+A number of teachers who had previously worked in these schools continued their work in Ardee Community School.